xbst/VoronDocs/docs/official/sourcing.md

 ### Material

 Voron printers are designed to print ABS and other filaments that require an enclosure.
-Depending on the model, size of printer, and materials used for the enclosure, chamber temperatures may exceed 60C.
-As a result, Voron recommends printing the structural components for your printer out of a material that has a heat deflection temperature of at least 90C.
-While there are more exotic materials that meet this criteria, ABS and ABS+ are the most common and cost effective options.
+Depending on the model, size of printer, and materials used for the enclosure, chamber temperatures may exceed 60°C. As a result, Voron recommends printing the structural components for your printer out of a material that has a heat deflection temperature of at least 90°C. While there are more exotic materials that meet this criteria, ABS and ABS+ are the most common and cost effective options.
+PC-ABS is not recommended for anything outside of the toolhead due to the overly-high stiffness.

 Using a resin printer for components is not recommended.
 Most hobby-grade resins have issues with long-term dimensional stability as they [creep](https://en.wikipedia.org/wiki/Creep_(deformation)) over time.
 There are commercial resins that may work but there is no definitive list at this time.